 Southwestern has exterior lighting along the law school buildings and parking lots to keep the campus well lit.
-Perimeter security fencing and closed circuit cameras are located in the parking lots and throughout other campus areas, including The Residences at 7th.
+Perimeter security fencing and security cameras are located in the parking lots and throughout other campus areas, including The Residences at 7th.
+The presence of security cameras does not imply or guarantee that all security cameras will be monitored in real-time, continuously, or otherwise.
+Additionally, while Southwestern makes reasonable efforts to ensure its security cameras are operational, we cannot guarantee they will function as expected on all occasions.
 Additionally, emergency intercoms are located in the Bullocks Wilshire restrooms, library, parking areas, and The Residences at 7th elevator courts and parking structure.